MicrosoftDocs/dynamics-365-unified-operations-public/financials/public-sector/funds-public-sector.md

     -   Trust funds
     -   Agency funds

-The three GAAP fund classes, plus a **Memo** class, are predefined options in Microsoft Dynamics 365 for Operations.
+The three GAAP fund classes, plus a **Memo** class, are predefined options in Microsoft Dynamics 'AX 7.'
 Fund types are defined according to the needs of the organization.
 In most cases, you’ll set up the eight GAAP fund types.
 The fund types group funds for detailed fiscal tracking and reporting.
 Many funds can be included in a single high-level report, but each fund remains a separate fiscal and accounting entity with its own general ledger, income statements, and balance sheet reports.
 Each fund must have a unique fund number.
-In Dynamics 365 for Operations, fund numbers are used as dimension values in financial account numbers where a dimension has been mapped to a fund.
+In  Dynamics 'AX 7,' fund numbers are used as dimension values in financial account numbers where a dimension has been mapped to a fund.
 When an account number is linked to a particular fund, it belongs to the set of financial books that are contained by that fund.

 ### Example